 - The knot of trial managers (including the identified Bulstrode Whitelocke – who drafted the charges against Lord Strafford) are clearly depicted with their attention trained on the shadowed foreground figure – instead of paying attention to their parliamentary master, John Pym (also identified), who at that moment stands fully illuminated addressing the court with upraised hands!
 Pym is otherwise the obvious center of attention in the packed hall, with many turned in their seats to watch him while he speaks…

 - Bulstrode Whitelocke’s depiction among the trial managers is especially interesting – he looks contemplative as he stares at the foreground figure’s back.
 Uncertain, perhaps?
 My research into young Bulstrode has shown him to have been capable, but an opportunist who sided with Parliament while the Parliament was strong, and rose in stature with it.
 During the “Commonwealth” years ahead, he would be named Lord Commissioner of the Great Seal of Parliament and ambassador to Sweden.
 And when the restoration of the monarchy came in 1860, he would successfully downplay his role in the revolt, avoiding treason charges under the restored King Charles II.
 After the Stafford trial, and after Richard Lane followed King Charles I to Oxford, young Bulstrode seems to usurp the world of his supposed intimate friend, Richard Lane.
-As established by Middle temple records I have found, with his growing influence in parliament, Whitelocke would request to take over Richard Lane’s quarters at Middle Temple (a room normally reserved for a Master of the Bench, which Whitelocke was not).
+As established by Middle Temple records I have found, Whitelocke (with his growing influence in Parliament) successfully sought an order to be given Richard Lane’s quarters at Middle Temple (a room normally reserved for a Master of the Bench, which Whitelocke was not).
 This request was granted, but came with the stipulation that the prestigious accommodations being given the young lawyer did not come with the privileges normally available to the senior members of the bar who occupied such rooms.
 As related by Campbell, Bulstrode would also apply for and be granted Richard Lane’s personal possessions from that room in Middle Temple (something I have confirmed).
 Despite this (according to Campbell) Whitelocke denied that he even knew Richard Lane when Lane’s son later asked for those possessions for the benefit of his father in exile.
 This denial was clearly untrue – in addition to facts already mentioned, Whitelocke’s own memoirs mention Richard Lane being among the King’s commissioners he dealt with during negotiations at Uxbridge!

 The similarity of the face of the foreground figure to Richard Lane’s portrait, his general depiction and the attention of the trial managers behind him seems uncannily well correlated to the account of the trial given by Lord Campbell.
 The fact that the painting was created at the same time Lord Campbell was working on first release of his biographical books (which included the chapter of Richard Lane) seems even to raise the question of which came first?
 Is it possible that Woolnoth knew Lord Campbell, and became so intrigued with the story of the 200-year-old trial that he decided to depict that scene?
 It certainly is possible.
 But this hypothesis rests on the assumption that the two men knew one another…which leads me to my latest discovery!